Suffolk County Water Authority

 • Aerator: Unscrew the small screen at the tip of the faucet.
 Sediment often gets trapped here and blocks flow.
 Rinse it and reattach.

-If these steps do not work, please contact a licensed plumber.
+If these steps do not work, you may want to contact a licensed plumber.

 water_heater Check Your Water Heater